Key Takeaways

 When it comes to choosing the right type of therapy for your mental health goals, there are many factors to consider.
 But the first step in finding the right support is getting an accurate diagnosis from a mental health professional.

 At Rula, we collaborate with an extensive network of behavioral therapists who are experienced in ACT and many other treatment types.
-We can help you find the right therapist for your unique needs so that you can receive care via our virtual platform as soon as this week.
+We can help you find the right therapist for your unique needs so that you can receive care via our virtual platform as soon as tomorrow.
 Plus, we’ll make sure the therapist takes your insurance and is accepting new clients.

 More From Rula